Connell Rawlinson: Chester

 On 2 July 2024, Rawlinson signed a one-year deal with Chester, a phoenix club of his first club, Chester City, who were now members of the National League North.
 In January 2025, he was appointed club captain following the departure of George Glendon.
 He made 36 appearances across the 2024–25 season, and was an unused substitute in the play-off final defeat to Scunthorpe United.
 He signed a new player-coach contract in June 2025.
+He was named as interim manager on 1 March 2026.
+He guided the club to a play-off finish at the end of the 2025–26 season.
+Chester were beaten in the play-offs and Phil Parkinson was appointed as the club's new manager on 4 May.

+Coaching career

+Rawlinson joined Peterborough United as a first-team coach in July 2026, with manager Luke Williams emphasising his expected role in improving the club's set piece play.

+On 19 September 2026, it was announced that Ryan Harley, assisted by Rawlinson, would take caretaker charge until a new manager was appointed following the sacking of Williams.

 Personal life

 Rawlinson married 27-year-old Georgia Panton at Mold, Flintshire in July 2021 following an eight-year relationship.
 At the time of his wedding he had an eight-year-old daughter from a previous relationship.
 He supports Everton, and family members support Wrexham.